-Report of Independent Auditors

-to Accompany Supplementary

-Information Required by the

-Securities and Exchange Commission

-Filed Separately from the

-Basic Financial Statements
+Report of Independent Auditors to Accompany Supplementary Information Required by the Securities and Exchange Commission Filed Separately from the Basic Financial Statements

-Punongbayan & Araullo 20th Floor, Tower 1 The Enterprise Center 6766 Ayala Avenue 1200 Makati City Philippines
+Punongbayan & Araullo

+20th Floor, Tower 1 The Enterprise Center 6766 Ayala Avenue 1200 Makati City Philippines

-T+63 28988 2288
+T +63 2 8988 2288

-The Board of Directors and Stockholders

-Supercity Realty Development Corporation

-41st Floor, Joy-Nostalg Building

-No. 17 ADB Avenue, Ortigas Center
+The Board of Directors and Stockholders Supercity Realty Development Corporation 41st Floor, Joy-Nostalg Building No. 17 ADB Avenue, Ortigas Center Brgy.

-Brgy.
 San Antonio, Pasig City

-We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Supercity Realty Development Corporation for the year ended December 31, 2021, on which we have rendered our report dated April 11, 2022.
+We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Supercity Realty Development Corporation for the year ended December 31, 2022, on which we have rendered our report dated April 5, 2023.
 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The applicable supplementary information (see List of Supplementary Information) is presented for purposes of additional analysis in compliance with the requirements of the Revised Securities Regulation Code Rule 68, and is not a required part of the basic financial statements prepared in accordance with Philippine Financial Reporting Standards.
 Such supplementary information is the responsibility of management.
 The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-PUNONGBAYAN & ARAULLO
+PUNONGB AYAN & ARAULLO Calle

-y: Jessie C. Carpio
+By: James Joseph Benjamin J. Araullo Partner

 CPA Reg.
-No. 0057831 TIN 109-227-789

-PTR No. 8852329, January 3, 2022, Makati City

-SEC Group A Accreditation

-Partner - No. 57831-SEC (until Dec.
-31, 2025)

-Firm - No. 0002 (until Dec.
-31, 2024)

-BIR AN 08-002511-6-2020 (until Jun.
-25, 2023)

-Firm's BOA/PRC Cert. of Reg.
+No. 0111202 TIN 212-755-957 PTR No. 9566625, January 3, 2023, Makati City SEC Group A Accreditation Partner - No. 111202-SEC (until financial period 2026) Firm - No. 0002 (until Dec.
+31, 2024) BIR AN 08-002511-039-2021 (until Nov.
+9, 2024) Firm's BOA/PRC Cert. of Reg.
 No. 0002 (until Aug.
 27, 2024)

+April 5, 2023

+Certified Public Accountants Punongbayan & Araullo (P&A) is the Philippine member firm of Grant Thornton International Ltd.

-List of Supplementary Information December 31, 2021
+SUPERCITY REALTY DEVELOPMENT CORPORATION List of Supplementary Information December 31, 2022

-Schedule Content Page No. Schedules Rec quired under Annex 68-J of the Revised Securities Regulation Code Rule 68 A Financial Assets 1 В Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) 2 С Amounts Receivable from Related Parties which are Eliminated during the Consolidation of Financial Statements N/A D Long-term Debt N/A Е Indebtedness to Related Parties (Long-term Loans from Related Companies) N/A F Guarantees of Securities of Other Issuers N/A G Capital Stock 3 Other Require ed Information Reconciliation of Retained Earnings Available for Dividend Declaration N/A Map Showing the Relationship Between the Company and its Related Entities N/A
+Schedule Content Page No. Schedules Re quired under Annex 68-J of the Revised Securities Regulation Code Rule 68 А Financial Assets 1 В Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) 2 С Amounts Receivable from Related Parties which are Eliminated during the Consolidation of Financial Statements N/A D Long-term Debt N/A E Indebtedness to Related Parties (Long-term Loans from Related Parties) N/A F Guarantees of Securities of Other Issuers N/A G Capital Stock 3 Other Require ed Information Reconciliation of Retained Earnings Available for Dividend Declaration 4 Map Showing the Relationship Between the Company and its Related Parties N/A

-Schedule A - Financial Assets (Financial Assets at Amortized Cost) December 31, 2021

-(Amounts in Philippine Pesos)
+SUPERCITY REALTY DEVELOPMENT CORPORATION Schedule A - Financial Assets (Financial Assets at Amortized Cost) December 31, 2022 (Amounts in Philippine Pesos)

-Description of Each Issue ount Shown in the nt of Financial Position Income Received and Accrued Cash Receivables Refundable security deposits P 31,584,572 23,589,675 57,935 - - - P 55,232,182 P -
+Description of Each Issue nt Shown in the of Financial Position Income Received and Accrued Cash Receivables - net Refundable security deposits P 32,806,653 33,017,593 57,935 Р - 30,259 Р 65,882,181 Р 30,259

-SUPERCITY REALTY DEVELOPMENT CORPORATION Schedule B - Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders December 31, 2021 (Amounts in Philippine Pesos)
+SUPERCITY REALTY DEVELOPMENT CORPORATION Schedule B - Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders December 31, 2022 (Amounts in Philippine Pesos)